 A 2008 phylogenetic study of Australian and New Zealand populations of A. hinnulea suggests that the species was introduced to New Zealand from Australia on two occasions, once relatively recently and another time much longer ago.

-Given that two out of the three species of Armillaria in New Zealand are known to glow, and all Armillaria / wood rot fungi have been shown to glow, it is assumed A. hinnulea glows, as well.
+Given that two out of the three species of Armillaria in New Zealand are known to glow, and most Armillaria / wood rot fungi have been shown to glow, it is assumed A. hinnulea bioluminesce, as well.

 There have only been a few observations of P. luxfilamentus on iNaturalist up around Auckland, but the species is reported to have bioluminescent mycelium while the fruitbodies are undetermined to glow.

-Note: The mycelium of Flammulina velutipes, Tricholoma, species within Family Omphalotaceae and Xylaria species are reported to glow as well.
+Note: The mycelium of Tricholoma, species within Family Omphalotaceae and Xylaria species are also reported to glow.
 I do not have photos of these species’ mycelium emitting light in New Zealand yet.
-These are but a handful of the species of bioluminescent mushrooms reported to glow in New Zealand.
+These are but a handful of bioluminescent mushrooms reported to glow in New Zealand.

 “Armillaria Novae-Zelandiae (Harore).”
 Science Learning Hub, www.sciencelearn.org.nz/images/3717-armillaria-novae-zelandiae-te-harore.